-- (a) Summation metering iscan be achieved by paralleling CT secondary circuits, provided the overall metering installation must meet the minimum standards and overall error performance requirements for a new metering installation under all load combinations of the individual CT secondary circuits conditions for the connection point and its individual conductors as measured by individual CTs. - (b) CT secondary circuits can only be paralleled using appropriate arrangements of links terminating individual conductors; this must not be done at the meter terminals. - (c) The use of additional summation CTs within the metering installation is not permitted.
+- (a) Summation metering is achieved by paralleling CT secondary circuits., the overall metering installation must meet the minimum standards and overall error for a new metering installation under all load combinations of the individual CT secondary circuits. - (b) CT secondary circuits can only be paralleled using appropriate arrangements of links; this must not be done at the meter terminals. - (c) The use of additional summation CTs within the metering installation is not permitted.